tristan-zander/runback/PLANNED_FEATURES.md

 Players will either be called upon to start their match or initiate it themselves in an allotted timeframe.
 Once players start their match, an admin may be notified and a channel automatically generated for the players to use.

-Potentially, I see alot of potential for integration with this feature.
+Potentially, I see alot of use for integration with this feature.
-Twitch integration can be used to advertise players or admins streaming their matches.
+Twitch integration can be used to advertise matches that are being streamed by admins or the players.
-Another service may offer betting fake points and offer rewards in exchange.
+Another service may offer betting fake points and offer server rewards in exchange.

 #### Feature List
 - All admins will manage their leagues through a context menu returned by a Discord command or through a website interface